mscolnick/Megaphone/README.md

 4. Run

-	- Click the 'play' arrow to run and make sure its targeted for iPhone 6.
+	- Click the *PLAY* arrow to run and make sure its targeted for iPhone 6.

-	- If the simulator is too large, chance the scale to %50.
+	- If the simulator is too large, change the scale to %50.
 Key-board shortcut `command + 3`